-If you do not have a Social Security Number, you may apply and use an Individual Taxpayer Identification Number (ITIN) for you, your spouse, and your dependents.

-Gathe er documents for deductions and credits to maximize your return: Business expenses: receipts and paid invoices for expenses related to your self-employment or small business income.
-College expenses for you, your spouse, and all of your dependents: loans and/or scholarships received, and bills for technical/community college or university (Forms 1098-T/1098-E).
-Charitable donations: list of contributions and amounts, receipts for charitable contributions over \$250.
-Childcare expenses: name, address, Tax ID or Social Security Number of your child care provider.
-Educator expenses for teaching grades K-12 (school supplies and materials used in the classroom).
-Vehicles: vehicle sales tax, personal property tax statement for each car you own, total miles driven for the year and/or total miles driven for business.
-Homeowners: mortgage interest statement (Form 1098), real estate taxes paid, Statement of Property Taxes in 2022.
-IRA Contributions: amount deposited into an Individual Retirement Account.
-Missi ng Documents If you are missing any documents, it is important to request them from the source (i.e. your employer, the bank, college or university, etc.) as soon as possible.
+To maximize your refund, we recommend collecting these - they may help you claim Credits and Deductions on your return:

+- □ All qualified college education expenses (books, course materials, etc.) - □ Childcare expenses: name, address, Tax ID or Social Security Number of your child care provider. - □ Retirement/IRA: Amount contributed to an IRA (Individual Retirement Account) that is not deducted from your wages with your current employer. - □ Educator expenses for teachers K-12 (school supplies and materials used in the classroom). - □ Charitable donations: list of contributions and amounts, receipts for contributions over \$250. - DMV registration bill. - □ Mortgage interest statement (Form 1098) and property taxes paid. - □ Out-of-Pocket Medical Expenses.

+Missing Documents

+If you are missing any documents, it is important to request them from the source (i.e. your employer, the bank, college or university, etc.) as soon as possible.
 Never file a tax return with incomplete or missing tax documents.
 Submit an accurate tax return with all of your tax documents to avoid an audit or having to return money to the IRS.

 If you are filing a previous year's tax return, it may be very difficult to track down your income documents.
 You may request an Account Transcript from both the IRS and the State of California and for any tax year.
 An Account Transcript will show income sources and the amounts earned.
-Visit the IRS and Franchise Tax Board websites to order or immediately download a previous year's Account may access records for multiple years.
+Visit the IRS and Franchise Tax Board websites to order or immediately download a previous year's Account Transcript.
+An Account Transcript is free, and you may access records for multiple years.

-Transcript.
-You may also visit a local IRS and Franchise Tax Board office to pick up your Account Transcripts in-person.
-An Account Transcript is free, and you